arjanflac/polymath-system-prompt/README.md

 [**[Click here for the raw prompt text]**](https://raw.githubusercontent.com/arjanflac/polymath-system-prompt/main/prompt.md)

 ## Origin
 This prompt was originally engineered for high-performance, multi-LLM workflows.
-It has been open-sourced to help power users replicate a higher level of density and logic in tools like ChatGPT, Claude, and Ollama.
+Open-sourced to help power users replicate a higher level of density and logic in tools like ChatGPT, Claude, and Ollama.

 ## The Difference
 Most system prompts tell an AI **what** to be (e.g., "You are a helpful assistant").
 The Polymath Protocol tells the AI **how** to think.